cointop-sh/cointop/README.md

 - Q: How do I view my portfolio?

   - A: Press <kbd>P</kbd> (Shift+p) to toggle view your portfolio.

+- Q: How do I save my portfolio?

+  - A: Your portfolio is autosaved after you edit holdings.
+You can also press <kbd>ctrl</kbd>+<kbd>s</kbd> to manually save your portfolio holdings to the config file.

 - Q: I'm getting question marks or weird symbols instead of the correct characters.